 NEW POETRY & ART CONTESTS

-DUE MARCH 15TH!
-HYBRID POETRY CONTEST SINGLE AUTHOR COLLECTION
+DUE MARCH 31ST!
+EXTENDED DEADLINE POET IN RESIDENCE-- SINGLE AUTHOR COLLECTION

 It's a big deal!